Hunter-Open-Source-Club/Home/index.md

 * learn about development tools to make your life easier
 * get you into a Top-N company (tech interviews, winning projects)

-But we can't do it without you.
+That's the promise of the club, but we need you to make it happen.

 ## Connect